Thursday, August 4, 2011

 In preparation the arts and crafts birthday party we had for Grace.
 I had feverishly started working on party favors months in advance (mostly because, I admit, I am crazy).
 One of which, personalized crayons.
-Inspired, in part, by Homemade by Jill and the car crayon favors she made for her son's party, which you can check out here.

 I used alphabet silicone ice cube trays as a mold for my crayon letters.